The Throne Chamber

 Allegory of Asia

-Asia is symbolised by a woman in a turban with a camel.
+Asia is symbolized by a woman in a turban with a camel.

 Allegory of Africa

-The black woman and the lion symbolise Africa.
+The black woman and the lion symbolize Africa.

 Allegory of America

-America symbolised by a naked woman and a tapir.
+America symbolized by a naked woman and a tapir.

 Allegory of Europe